conormkelly/reamo/features/VIEW_SWITCHER_FEATURE.md

 ## Persistent Transport Bar

-Always visible.
-Never hidden.
+Always visible by default.
 This is the "beat a $15 keypad" differentiator.
+Can be hidden via Full Screen Mode for dedicated-device setups.

 ```
 ┌─────────────────────────────────────────────────────────┐